 Our top recommendation for teaching cohort-based courses is Thinkific.
-The platform offers excellent features for cohort learning, but if you decide to expand into regular courses or even create a membership site, it will accommodate all of that.
+The platform offers excellent features for cohort learning, but if you expand into regular courses or membership sites, it can accommodate all of that.

-On the other hand, if you’re looking for an all-in-one platform to run your entire business, you can go with New Zenler.
-Apart from powerful course creation tools, the platform lets you build a website, run a blog, create marketing funnels, do email marketing, and more.
+On the other hand, if you’re looking for an all-in-one platform to run your entire business, you can go with Kajabi.
+Apart from powerful course creation tools, it lets you build a website, run a blog, create funnels, do email marketing, and more.

 Finally, if you want to create community-focused cohort courses, we recommend Mighty Networks, as it has the best-in-class community engagement tools.